saulalbert/CABNC/README.md

 automated phonetic transcriptions, and full Praat TextGrid files aligning audio to transcriptions are available for the entire corpus.
 There are also comprehensive wordclass and part-of-speech tag annotations.
-Within the overall BNC corpus, this project focuses on a subcorpus of more the most naturalistic, informally structured conversations.
+Within the overall BNC corpus, this project focuses on a subcorpus of more naturalistic, conversations from informal contexts.
 These include 152 rough transcripts of audio files, labelled by the original BNC transcribers with the following tags:

 * Overall category: Demographically sampled (subjects carrying audio recorders around)